 All my dollar-store art was still in storage in northern Europe and I was – at the time – in Tokyo, Japan.
 Having seen a bunch of post-it-based pixel art online I thought surely it couldn’t be too difficult to put something together myself…?

-I was stunned that I couldn't find a short yet comprehensive guide on creating your own post-it wall art.
-I will admit, it's not exactly the most arduous task I've ever undertaken, but I learned a lot over the 3 day weekend I spent piecing this together and thought I might as well share it with other budding artists.
+I was honestly surprised that I couldn’t find a short but comprehensive guide on creating your own post-it wall art.
+While this project isn’t the most arduous work I’ve ever undertaken, I still learned a lot over the 3 day weekend I spent piecing this together and thought I might as well share it with other budding artists.

 - 3 day project from conception to completion in 2013